keketso-prog/AWS-RE-START-JOURNEY/Lab-Assessments/storage.md

 # STORAGE

-under storage we have a few labs, i will share 2 labs i found intriguing
+Under storage we have a few labs, i will share 2 labs i found intriguing

 # FIRST LAB: Working with Amazon EBS